 How WSOU supports the University's mission?

 WSOU’s ongoing support of Seton Hall University’s mission is too extensive to be fully listed in a short FAQ.
 However, the station’s support of the university can be seen in several key examples: 1.
-Within the College of Communicationa and the Arts, WSOU provides invaluable support to academic departments, while also increasing awareness of faculty, departmental, and other achievements through news reports, interviews, and on-air announcements.
-2. The station operates WSOU-HD2, a 24/7 Catholic programming service available via HD-Radio and Internet streaming, providing more the 8,700 hours of Catholic content, including daily mass from the Seton Hall campus.
+Within the College of Communications and the Arts, WSOU provides invaluable support to academic departments, while also increasing awareness of faculty, departmental, and other achievements through news reports, interviews, and on-air announcements.
+2. The station operates WSOU-HD2, a 24/7 Catholic programming service available via HD-Radio and Internet streaming, providing more than 8,700 hours of Catholic content, including daily mass from the Seton Hall campus.
 WSOU’s students and professional staff offer direct educational and technical assistance to SHU students involved in broadcast courses.
 3. More than 200 announcements promoting Seton Hall undergraduate and graduate open houses as well as specialty certificate and online courses were broadcast on 89.5 at no charge in FY 13.
 4. WSOU was the only broadcast outlet for Seton Hall women’s basketball games, as well as baseball, softball, and men’s and women’s soccer.
 The station continued to broadcast men’s basketball, making WSOU one of the few student-run stations in NCAA Division One that does a full schedule of play-by-play for all its school’s men’s and women’s basketball teams.
-5. The station provides free promotional announcements for the Archdiocese of Newark and is key emergency communications conduit for South Orange and Maplewood.
+5. The station provides free promotional announcements for the Archdiocese of Newark and is a key emergency communications conduit for South Orange and Maplewood.
 In short, if it’s part of the University’s mission, the station is likely doing something that supports it.
 6. WSOU records and edits presentations by faculty members for the public radio program Academic Minute.
 These are just some of the dozens of ways WSOU annually supports the mission and values of Seton Hall University.

 Staff and Membership